aspose-slides/Aspose.Slides-Documentation/nodejs-java/developer-guide/presentation-content/manage-text/text-formatting/_index.md

 ```

 ## **Set the AutofitType Property for TextFrame**
 In this topic, we will explore the different formatting properties of text frame.
 This article covers how to Set the AutofitType property of text frame, anchor of text and rotating the text in presentation.
-Aspose.Slides for Java allows developers to set AutofitType property of any text frame.
+Aspose.Slides for Node.js via Java allows developers to set AutofitType property of any text frame.
 AutofitType could be set to [Normal](https://reference.aspose.com/slides/nodejs-java/aspose.slides/TextAutofitType#Normal) or [Shape](https://reference.aspose.com/slides/nodejs-java/aspose.slides/TextAutofitType#Shape).
 If set to [Normal](https://reference.aspose.com/slides/nodejs-java/aspose.slides/TextAutofitType#Normal) then shape will remain the same whereas the text will be adjusted without causing the shape to change itself whereas If AutofitType is set to [Shape](https://reference.aspose.com/slides/nodejs-java/aspose.slides/TextAutofitType#Shape), then shape will be modified such that only required text is contained in it.
 To set the AutofitType property of a text frame, please follow the steps below:

 1. Create an instance of [Presentation ](https://reference.aspose.com/slides/nodejs-java/aspose.slides/Presentation)class.
 2. Access the first slide.